demitrakourtzidis/Demitra_Kourtzidis_FinalProject/README.md

 Person 2.
 Female.
 22 years old.
 CMU graduate student.

 1. What do you think is the purpose of this presentation?
-To bring awareness to the issue of prosucetion in the United States.
+To bring awareness to the issue of incarceration in the United States.

 2. Who do you think is the target audience for this presentation?
 Voters

-3. What, if anything, did you find confusing in this storyboard? nothing
+3. What, if anything, did you find confusing in this storyboard?
+I think more terms need to be defined.

 4. What would you change?
 nothing